AyaaBe95/songr-/readme.md

-# Lab 11: Spring for Full-Stack Web Apps #Problem Domain
+# Lab 11: Spring for Full-Stack Web Apps

 ## There are 3 routes: "/hello", "capitalize/word", "/albums .
 - "/hello" renders the page to say "Hello World!"